The Origin of High Energy Emission in the Young Radio Source PKS 1718-649: Multiwavelength data of

 \pks\ has been thoroughly studied in the radio band with the Parkes telescope (Bolton \& Butler 1975; Gregory et al. 1994), Very Large Array (VLA; Healey et al. 2007), Australia Telescope Compact Array (ATCA; Wright \& Otrupcek 1990; Ver\'on-Cetty et al. 1995; Tingay et al. 1997, 2015; Tingay \& de Kool 2003; Ricci et al. 2006; Sadler et al. 2006; Massardi et al. 2008; Murphy et al. 2010; Maccagni et al. 2014), Murchison Widefield Array (MWA; Tingay et al. 2015).
 The source has been detected with the Wilkinson Microwave Anisotropy Probe (WMAP; Bennett et al. 2003; Chen \& Wright 2009; Giommi et al. 2009; Massardi et al. 2009; Wright et al. 2009; Gold et al. 2011) and a continuum flux measurement of 0.304\,Jy at 230\,GHz has been obtained with the Atacama Large Millimeter/submillimeter Array (ALMA, Maccagni et al. 2018).
 Representative radio to submillimeter flux measurements are collected in Figure~\ref{fig:sed}.

-The Very-Long-Baseline Interferometry (VLBI) observations at 4.8\,GHz revealed a compact double-sided structure with linear size $LS \sim 2$\,pc (Tingay et al. 1997, 2002; Angioni et al. 2019) and no apparent radio emission from the core (Tingay et al. 2002).
-Multi-epoch radio monitoring allowed the derivation the hot spot advance velocity, $v_h = 0.07c$ (Giroletti \& Polatidis 2006), which implied that the kinematic age of the radio source in \pks\ is $\sim 100$ years (see also Angioni et al. 2019).
+The Very-Long-Baseline Interferometry (VLBI) observations at 4.8\,GHz from ground and space revealed a compact double-sided structure with separation of $\sim 7$\,mas, corresponding to the projected linear size $LS \sim 2$\,pc at the redshift of the source, assuming the orientation of the lobes in the place of the sky (the Southern Hemisphere VLBI Experiment, SHEVE, Tingay et al. 1997; the Highly Advances Laboratory for Communications and Astronomy, HALCA, Tingay et al. 2002; the Long Baseline Array, LBA, Angioni et al. 2019) and no apparent radio emission from the core (Tingay et al. 2002).
+Multi-epoch radio monitoring allowed the derivation of the hot spot advance velocity, $v_h/c \lesssim 0.07$ (Giroletti \& Polatidis 2006), which implied that the kinematic age of the radio source in \pks\ is $\sim 100$ years; see also Angioni et al. (2019) who found $v_h/c = 0.13 \pm 0.06$ and age of $70 \pm 30$ years.
 Recent observations of \pks\ with ATCA and MWA allowed Tingay et al. (2015) to conclude that the radio data of the source are best modeled with an inhomogeneous free-free absorption model (Bicknell et al. 1997).
-We plot the best fitting models derived by Tingay et al. (2015) for their three observing runs in Figure~\ref{fig:sed}.
+The best fitting models derived by Tingay et al. (2015) for their three observing runs are plotted in Figure~\ref{fig:sed}.